Decompositions of commutative monoid congruences and binomial ideals: Primary decomposition of binomial ideals

+\begin{prop} Fix an arbitrary field\/~$\kk$.
+If $I \subset \kk[Q]$ is mesoprimary with associated mesoprime~$\Irp$, and the localized quotient monoid $\oQ_P = Q_P/\til_I$ has unit group~$G$, then (i)~localizing along~$P$ induces an injection $\kk[Q]/I \into (\kk[Q]/I)_P$, and (ii)~$(\kk[Q]/I)_P$ has finitely many nonzero $(\oQ_P/G)$-graded pieces, all isomorphic to~$(\kk[Q]/\Irp)_P$.
+Conditions (i) and~(ii) characterize mesoprimary ideals~$I$ with associated mesoprime~$\Irp$. \end{prop} \begin{proof} The monomials outside of $\mm_P$ are nonzerodivisors on the quotient modulo any $P$-mesoprimary ideal by definition; hence the injection~(i).
+Claim~(ii) and the statement about characterizing mesoprimary ideals follow from Proposition~\ref{p:one} (see also Definition~\ref{d:qchar}, Remark~\ref{r:qchar}, and Lemma~\ref{l:mesoprime}). \end{proof}

 \begin{cor} Fix an arbitrary field\/~$\kk$.
-If $I \subset \kk[Q]$ is mesoprimary, then the associated primes of~$I$ are exactly the minimal primes of its unique associated mesoprime. \end{cor} \begin{proof} If $I$ is $P$-mesoprimary, then the monomials outside of $\mm_P$ are nonzerodivisors on $\kk[Q]/I$ by definition, so the result follows immediately from Proposition~\ref{p:filter}. \end{proof}
+If $I \subset \kk[Q]$ is mesoprimary, then the associated primes of~$I$ are exactly the minimal primes of its unique associated mesoprime.
+In particular, $I$ is primary if it is mesoprimary and its associated mesoprime is prime. \end{cor} \begin{proof} The partial order on the monoid $\oQ_P/G$ afforded by Lemma~\ref{l:poset} induces a filtration of~$(\kk[Q]/I)_P$ by $\kk[Q]_P$-submodules whose associated graded module is free of finite rank---in fact isomorphic to~$(\kk[Q]/I)_P$ itself---as a module over $(\kk[Q]/\Irp)_P$. \end{proof}

 \begin{remark} Corollary~\ref{c:assofmesoprimary} says that, although one expects to derive information about associated primes of~$I$ from the characters at its witnesses, when~$I$ is mesoprimary the appropriate characters appear at the identity $1 \in \kk[Q]$.
-This is another manifesta\-tion of semifreeness (Remark~\ref{r:semifree}), detailed in the present case at Proposition~\ref{p:filter}. \end{remark}
+This is another manifesta\-tion of semifreeness (Remark~\ref{r:semifree}), detailed in the present case in Proposition~\ref{p:filter}. \end{remark}